April Wine: 1980s

+On 16th August 1980 the band performed at the inaugural Monsters of Rock festival in Castle Donington, England.

 The Nature of the Beast was released in January 1981, and riding on the popularity of the hit singles "Just Between You and Me" and the band's cover of the Lorence Hud song "Sign of the Gypsy Queen", the album hit multi-platinum success in Canada, and was the first April Wine album to reach platinum status internationally.
 April Wine embarked on an extensive support tour, performing to their largest crowds ever.
 In addition to a packed schedule of solo concerts, they toured with Diamond Head, Harlequin, Krokus and Franke and the Knockouts, played five concerts with Loverboy, and travelled to Germany to play a concert with Neil Young, Jethro Tull, the Michael Schenker Group (MSG), and King Crimson.
 The band then went on an eighteen-month hiatus.

 In July 1982, April Wine released their tenth studio album, Power Play.
 The album included the singles "Enough is Enough", "If You See Kay" and "Anything You Want, You Got It".
 The latter would become the band's opening number on the supporting tour, while the "Enough is Enough" video started receiving frequent rotation on MTV.
 Despite decent sales, Power Play was not met with the same critical acclaim the prior two albums had received; both the album and its singles charted well on Billboard's lists, but for shorter periods of time than earlier albums and singles.
 Still, it was certified gold, and then platinum, in October.
 The Power Play tour in 1982 was the band's most extensive—three months, with Saga, Eddie Money and Uriah Heep.
 The New York concerts with Saga and Money resulted in separate Live From Central Park albums.

 The band started writing and recording their next album, Animal Grace, but the members were not getting along, and Myles Goodwyn moved from Canada to the Bahamas.
 Both Animal Grace and its single "This Could be the Right One" rose quickly on the charts, but stayed only for a short time.
 In 1984 the band got together for its announced "Farewell Tour", which was a month-long tour across Canada.
 The tour was successful enough to spawn another live album, One for the Road.

 April Wine still owed Capitol Records one more album.
-Greenway joined Goodwyn in Nassau, along with Montreal session musicians Daniel Barbe (keyboards), Jean Pellerin (bass), and drummer Marty Simon, to record what was supposed to be the band's final album, Walking Through Fire.
+So Greenway joined Goodwyn in Nassau, along with Montreal session musicians Daniel Barbe (keyboards), Jean Pellerin (bass) and drummer Marty Simon, to record what was supposed to be the band's final album, Walking Through Fire.
 It was released in September 1985 under the April Wine name.